Landscaping, Plants

 There was an area beside our side porch that needed some height, but not too much height.
 We didn’t want what we planted there to grow and block any sunlight coming through our kitchen window.
 It also needed to be able to thrive with partial sunlight since this area only receives morning sun and is shaded the rest of the day.

-After doing some research, we found the perfect tree at our local nursery, a Hydrangea Limelight.
+After doing some research, we found the perfect tree at our local nursery, a Limelight Hydrangea Tree.

 It’s also the hardiest of all the hydrangeas and probably the easiest to care for.
 This was a major plus for us.
 We always try to choose plants like this.
 With our busy schedule, we don’t have a lot of time to care for needy plants.